otrv4/otrv4/otrv4.md

 OTRv4 makes a few changes to SMP:

-  * OTRv4 uses Ed448 as the cryptographic primitive.
+  * OTRv4 uses Ed448 as a cryptographic primitive.
 This changes the way values are serialized and how they are computed.
 To define the SMP values under Ed448, we reuse the previously defined generator `G` for Ed448: